FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Talking to other founders or on social media?
 Revenue (MRR or ARR).
 It’s the universal SaaS growth metric.
 Nobody posts their net income on X.

 Talking to an accountant or doing taxes?
 Net income.
 That’s what gets taxed.
-Your accountant doesn’t care about your MRR growth rate.
+Your accountant doesn’t care about your MRR growth rate, only the income side of revenue vs income.

 Evaluating your own runway?
-Both.
+Both sides of revenue vs income.
 Revenue tells you if the business is growing.
 Income tells you how many months you can survive.
-A SaaS doing €15,000/mo in revenue with €18,000/mo in expenses has a runway problem — even though the revenue number looks healthy.
+A SaaS doing €15,000/mo in revenue with €18,000/mo in expenses has a runway problem, even though the revenue number looks healthy.

 Deciding whether to hire?
 Income, specifically operating income.
 If there’s no margin left after current expenses, adding headcount accelerates the burn without guaranteeing more revenue.

-For a deeper look at the relationship between revenue and profit, read the profit vs revenue comparison.
+For a deeper look at how revenue vs income connects to profit, read the profit vs revenue comparison.

 FAQ

-No. Revenue is the total amount customers paid you.
-Income is what remains after subtracting all expenses — cost of goods sold, operating costs, taxes, and interest.
+Loosely yes.
+In a revenue vs income discussion, revenue is the total amount customers paid you, equivalent to sales.
+Income is what remains after subtracting all expenses, cost of goods sold, operating costs, taxes, and interest, which is essentially profit.
 Revenue is always equal to or greater than income.

-What is the difference between revenue vs earnings?
+What does the revenue vs income distinction mean for earnings?

-Revenue and earnings refer to opposite ends of the P&L. Revenue is the top line (total sales).
-Earnings is another word for net income — the bottom line after all costs are deducted.
-A SaaS company can have strong revenue and negative earnings if expenses exceed what it brings in.
+Revenue vs income maps directly onto the top and bottom of the P&L. Revenue is the top line (total sales).
+Income, often called earnings, is the bottom line after all costs are deducted.
+A SaaS company can have strong revenue and negative earnings if expenses exceed what it brings in, which is the whole point of looking at revenue vs income side by side.

 Not from operations.
-Net income from your core business will always be less than or equal to revenue.
-The only exception is if non-operating income (like investment gains or one-time asset sales) pushes total income above operating revenue — which is rare for early-stage SaaS.
+In a normal revenue vs income comparison, net income from your core business will always be less than or equal to revenue.
+The only exception is if non-operating income (like investment gains or one-time asset sales) pushes total income above operating revenue, which is rare for early-stage SaaS.

-Which number should a SaaS founder track daily?
+Which side of revenue vs income should a SaaS founder track daily?

-Revenue — specifically MRR.
+The revenue side, specifically MRR.
 It’s the leading indicator of growth and the number you can influence directly through acquisition, retention, and expansion.
-Track income monthly or quarterly to confirm the business model is sustainable, but don’t obsess over it daily.
+Track the income side of revenue vs income monthly or quarterly to confirm the business model is sustainable, but don’t obsess over it daily.

 Free Tool